 Here in the UK, a team from University College London has developed a more sophisticated form of FES-cycling that uses a greater number of muscles.
 In this system, electrodes are placed on the skin over five lower limb muscle groups; gluteal (buttock), quadriceps (front of thigh), hamstrings (back of thigh), gastrocnemius (calf) and anterior tibial (shin) muscles.
 These muscle groups are stimulated sequentially enabling the legs to turn cycle pedals.
 The stimulator used in this system has been programmed to use the position and speed of the pedals to produce the correct type and pattern of stimulation.

 The first UK volunteer to use the UCL system was Julie Hill.
 Uniquely, the FES system the UCL system employs uses electrodes implanted on the nerve roots rather than the more conventional placement of skin surface electrodes.
 The advantage of nerve root placement is that it considerably reduces the time-consuming attachment and removal of surface electrodes.
-Julie had her implant in 1994 and first FES-cycled in 1997 (Figure 2).
+Julie had her implant in 1994 and first FES cycled in 1997.

-FES-rowing combines voluntary upper body exercise with electrically stimulated lower body exercise which enables a person with SCI to row in a similar way to a non-injured rower using both arms and legs (Figure 3).
-This has been made possible with an FES-rowing device which was developed at Brunel University London, and adapted by the engineering charity DEMAND (See Useful Links).
+FES rowing combines voluntary upper body exercise with electrically stimulated lower body exercise which enables a person with SCI to row in a similar way to a non-injured rower using both arms and legs.
+This has been made possible with an FES rowing device which was developed at Brunel University London, and adapted by the engineering charity DEMAND (See Useful Links).

 Robin training on the 2003 DEMAND FES rowing system

 The present FES rowing prototypes, adapted by the engineering charity DEMAND (see Useful Links), can only be used in research studies under university ethics committee approval for participant protection and liability cover.
 Although this device is not commercially available, a CE marked FES rower is under development.
 In addition, a low cost home-based device is in the process of being developed.